Supply Chain Risk Assessment

 Supply chain risks can arise in a variety of different forms.
 Risk identification can be categorised as:

-• Network risks.
+- Network risks.
 As you already know this can be a very long list.
-Supplier failure, supply chain IT failure, strike in a logistics service provider are at the top of the list.
+Supplier failure, supply chain IT failure, and strikes in a logistics service provider are at the top of the list.
 Others follow in quick succession, flood or fire at a DC, and even a surge in demand that the infrastructure cannot handle.

-• Business environment risks.
-Macro-level effects such as a general recession, trade disputes, loss of market to competition.
-The recent Brexit problems will be at the top of most people’s lists.
+- Business environment risks.
+Macro-level effects such as a general recession, trade disputes and loss of market to competition.

-Obviously, when a crisis hits all 3 of these risk areas simultaneously as in the case of Covid-19 the resulting impacts are massive.
-Companies that consider themselves UK based and should not, they may think in theory, be affected by Brexit have had quite a shock.
-Although a business may be UK based quite often their suppliers are not.
+Obviously, when a crisis hits all 3 of these risk areas simultaneously as in the case of Covid the resulting impacts are massive.
+Companies that consider themselves UK-based and should not, they may think in theory, be affected by Brexit have had quite a shock.
+Although a business may be UK-based quite often their suppliers are not.
 Ensuring your business is robust even if it has limited direct contact with other countries within the EU is an important factor.

 Just one failing in the supply chain often means customers needs cannot be met.

-The Foundations of Good Supply Chain Risk Assessment.
+The Foundations of Good Supply Chain Risk Management.

-• Do you have contingency plans in place in the event of a major supply chain disruption?
-Have they been recently reviewed and still fit for purpose?
+- Do you have contingency plans in place in the event of a major supply chain disruption?
+Have they been recently reviewed and are still fit for purpose?

 We at Bisham Consulting have developed an interactive approach to carrying out supply chain risk assessments for our clients.
 It is based on a 4-stage process for the analysis of the risk including: